 Greeson went to the early church fathers and demonstrated that there was no "unanimous consent" that Jesus built the church on Peter but that many of them stated otherwise.

 Rutland left the Scriptures and went to the early "church father" Irenaeus, the bishop of Lyons in 178 A.D. to support the Catholic claim of papal succession.
 Greeson responded by pointing out first that Irenaeus did not provide scriptural proof of papal succession.
 Further, Irenaeus was not authoritative as he was not an apostle nor did he claim to be guided by the Holy Spirit.
 Greeson took exception to Rutland's interpretation of Irenaeus' comments.
-He argued that Irenaeus was not and did establish either the doctrine of the supremacy of the Roman bishop nor papal succession, but Irenaeus used the Scriptures as his authority to refute the Gnostics.
+He argued that Irenaeus did not establish either the doctrine of the supremacy of the Roman bishop nor papal succession, but that Irenaeus did use the Scriptures as his authority to refute the Gnostics.

 Greeson began his affirmative by going to 2 Timothy 3:15-17.
 He argued that the Scriptures not the traditions of men or the Catholic Church make one wise to salvation.
 The Scriptures can be studied and understood without the interpretation of the Catholic Church.
 And the Scriptures contain all things necessary to make one perfect or complete.